Wilhelm Schmidt-Ruthenbeck

 Wilhelm Schmidt-Ruthenbeck (1906–1988) was a German entrepreneur, the co-founder of the retail chain Metro AG.

-Life

-His father was Karl Schmidt, who founded in 1923 in Duisburg, the company Karl Schmidt OGH.
+Biography

 In 1963, Schmidt-Ruthenbeck founded, together with his brother Ernst Schmidt, the German company Metro AG.

+Family

 Schmidt-Ruthenbeck was married with Vera Ruthenbeck.
 His children were Michael Schmidt-Ruthenbeck, Rainer Schmidt-Ruthenbeck, and Viola Schmidt-Ruthenbeck.

+His father was Karl Schmidt, who founded in 1923 in Duisburg the company Karl Schmidt OGH.
+In the 1990s his family founded the Stiftung Mercator, the Mercator Schweiz and the Karl Schmidt Family Foundation.